Air Buddy LoRa IOT 1 Watt Amplifier

 Preliminary Conclusion

 I am still testing longevity and battery life.
-However, just based on performance, I would rate this amp extremely high for use with ChatterBox Encrypted Mesh firmware, T-Deck, and the rubber ducky antenna.
+However, just based on performance, I would rate this amp extremely high for use with Blackout Comms Encrypted Mesh firmware, T-Deck, and the rubber ducky antenna.

 It seems to perform on par with the Sunhans 1 watt LoRa amp, in a smaller form factor and lower voltage, making it more suitable for handheld encrypted text comms.